- Core microbiomes for sustainable agroecosystems. In press. Nature Plants

 - Can social partnerships influence the microbiome?
 Insights from ant farmers and their trophobiont mutualists.
-In press.
-Molecular Ecology
+Molecular Ecology.

 - Tracking plant preference for higher-quality mycorrhizal symbionts under varying CO2 conditions over multiple generations.
 Ecology & Evolution.